bennyLCK/tp/docs/DeveloperGuide.md

  all of which fits the user's criteria.

     Use case ends

+**Extensions**

 * 1a.
 User gives an invalid status, tag or date.

     * 1a1.
 PressPlanner shows an error message

+      Use case resumes at step 1.
+  * 1b.
+User omits a prefix.

+    * 1b1.PressPlanner shows an error message

       Use case resumes at step 1.

 **Use case: UC15 - Lookup associated people for an article**